By Dr. Kitty Oliver, Author/Oral Historian

 Point of Interest: Special Collections houses artifacts, genealogy research, oral histories, and African American and Caribbean history.

-More than 120 countries are represented in Greater Fort Lauderdale / Broward County today and more than 60 languages are spoken.
+More than 170 countries are represented in Greater Fort Lauderdale / Broward County today.
 The area is vying for number one in the country when it comes to diversity.
 Black residents makeup almost one quarter of the population - in large part because of the influx of Caribbean immigrants from Jamaica, Haiti, and Trinidad - and Hispanics are the fastest growing ethnic group, comprising over 15% of the population.

 Greater Fort Lauderdale leads in the state in diversity and growth and, here, the past continues to be a present day experience.